intrinio/java-sdk/docs/SecurityApi.md

     SecurityApi securityApi = new SecurityApi();

-    String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = null; // LocalDate | Return prices on or after the date LocalDate endDate = null; // LocalDate | Return prices on or before the date String frequency = "daily"; // String | Return stock prices in the given frequency Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = LocalDate.now(); // LocalDate | Return prices on or after the date LocalDate endDate = LocalDate.now(); // LocalDate | Return prices on or before the date String frequency = "daily"; // String | Return stock prices in the given frequency Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call